Matt-DESTROYER/Paint-for-Browser/README.md

 # Paint-for-Browser
 A simple paint program made to run in browser.

-NOTE: Complete remake COMING SOON!
+NOTE: Complete (and improved + more features) remake COMING SOON!

 # Tools/Options for customisation
 - Thin pen